jasroopdhingra/jasroop-website/content/posts/idk.md

 title: "Topics I Want To Explore"
 date: 2024-04-12T14:48:10-04:00
 ---
-1. Agriculture/Self-Sustaining Farms*.
+1. Agriculture/Self-Sustaining Farms.*
-2. Number Theory**.
+2. Number Theory.**

 *Inspired by season 2 of The Walking Dead.